lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 Distributions of apparent magnitude are another standard type of plot that gives an at-a-glance impression of the brightness and completeness of a population of galaxies.

 4.1.
 Add a new plot.
 At upper right, click on the double-gears icon and select “Add New Chart” in the "Plot Parameters" pop-up window.
-Select a Plot Type of Histogram from the drop-down menu, and set the other boxes to match the screenshot below.
+Select a Plot Type of "Histogram" from the drop-down menu, and set the other boxes to match the screenshot below.

 .. figure:: /_static/portal_tut04_step04a.png
 	:name: portal_tut04_step04a

 4.2.
 Notice the histogram options available.
 In this demo, as shown above, a “Uniform binning” is used instead of “Bayesian blocks” (quantiles defined by the data itself); a set bin width of 0.2 mag is selected; and the minimum and maximum values are defined.
 However, users do have the option to instead choose the number of bins, and allow the bin size and the min/max values will be set automatically.

 4.3.
 Review the g-band apparent magnitude distribution.
 Since the ADQL query only retrieved extended objects brighter than 25th magnitude, and the coadded images of DP0.2 (and thus the Object table) goes deeper than 25th mag, no turn-over due to detection incompleteness is seen in the apparent magnitude distribution.

 .. figure:: /_static/portal_tut04_step04b.png
 	:name: portal_tut04_step04b

 4.4.
 Add the r-band apparent magnitude distribution to the new plot.
 With the right-most plot selected (click on plot to select plot; selected plot has an orange outline), click on the double-gears icon at upper right.
 In the "Plot Parameters" pop-up window, select “Overplot New Trace”, fill out the remaining boxes as shown below (notice that the option to log the y-axis has been selected), and click “OK”.

 .. figure:: /_static/portal_tut04_step04c.png
 	:name: portal_tut04_step04c

 4.5.
 Update the trace names and colors.
 The default colors used for g-band and r-band are inappropriate, and the g-band trace is still named “trace 0”.
 Click on the double-gears icon and use the "Plot Parameters" pop-up window to edit trace name and color.
 Click on the magnifying glass to the right of “Color” under “Trace Options” to get the “Color Picker” pop-up window.
 Choose green for g-band and orange for r-band.

 .. figure:: /_static/portal_tut04_step04d.png
 	:name: portal_tut04_step04d

 4.6.
 Review the final plot.
 Notice that it is possible to change which trace is “in front” using the drop-down menu to the left of the magnifying glass icon.
 Bring the g-band trace to the front.

 .. figure:: /_static/portal_tut04_step04e.png
 	:name: portal_tut04_step04e